 It’s rather obvious, but I’m going to mention it anyway – navy beans are not navy in color.
 In fact, they are small white beans.
 Why call them navy beans?
 Navy beans were named as such because they were a staple food in the United States Navy during the early 20th century.
 Navy beans and other dried beans are known as Phaseolus vulgaris and are referred to as “common beans” because they all come from a common bean ancestor that originated in Peru.

-Navy beans are about the size of a pea, mild in flavor and one of 13,000 species in the family of legumes.
+Navy beans are about the size of a pea, mild in flavor, and one of 13,000 species in the family of legumes.
 They can be found canned and dried in bulk or prepackaged.
-The United States Navy was no doubt looking for a low cost,
+The United States Navy was no doubt looking for a low-cost, high-protein option to feed the sailors and the navy bean fit the bill.

 How to Grow Navy Bean Plants

 Navy beans are harvested after the pods have dried on the plant.
-Navy bean plants grow up to 2 feet in height as bush beans.
-They take between 85-100 days from planting to harvest.
+Navy bean plants grow up to 2 feet (61 cm.) in height as bush beans.
+They take between 85 and 100 days from planting to harvest.

 Growing your own navy beans will allow you to have a healthy, low cost, vegetable-based protein that will store long after harvest.
 Beans combined with grains, like rice, become a complete protein.
 They are rich in vitamin B and folic acid along with many other minerals and are high in fiber.

-Plant 5-6 seeds in mounds spaced about 3 feet apart.
-Thin seedlings to 3-4 plants per hill when they are 3-4 inches tall.
+Plant five or six seeds in mounds spaced about 3 feet (1 m.) apart.
+Thin seedlings to three or four plants per hill when they are 3 to 4 inches (8-10 cm.) tall.
 Cut, don’t pull, the weak seedlings to ground level to avoid disrupting the roots of the chosen seedlings.

-Form a tepee of 3-4 poles or stakes around each mound.
-The stakes should be at least 6 feet long.
+Form a tepee of three to four poles or stakes around each mound.
+The stakes should be at least 6 feet (2 m.) long.
 As the plants grow, train the vines to run up the poles by gently wrapping them around each.
 Once the vine reaches the top, snip it off to promote branching.